-Motion and Title: Staff recommends a motion to approve on First Reading and Advertise for Adoption Hearing on December 20, 2022: A Resolution of the Palm Beach County Board of County Commissioners (BCC), Florida, making certain findings and designating the real property located at 9645 and 9719 Lantana Road, within unincorporated Florida 33467, further identified by Property Control Numbers 00-42-43-27-05-034-0431 and 00-42-43-27-05-034-0432 (the "Subject Property"), as a Brownfield Area pursuant to Section §376.80(2)(c), Florida Statutes, to be known as Encompass Health Green Reuse Area, for the purpose of rehabilitation, job creation and promoting economic development; providing for an effective date; and, for other purposes.
+Motion and Title: Staff recommends a motion to adopt: A Resolution of the Palm Beach County Board of County Commissioners (BCC), Florida, making certain findings and designating the real property located at 9645 and 9719 Lantana Road in unincorporated Palm Beach County, Florida 33467, further identified by Property Control Numbers 00-42-43-27-05-034-0431 and 00-42-43-27-05-034-0432 (the "Subject Property"), as a Brownfield Area pursuant to Section §376.80(2)(c), Florida Statutes, to be known as Encompass Health Green Reuse Area, for the purpose of rehabilitation, job creation and promoting economic development; providing for an effective date; and for other purposes.

 Summary: On October 18, 2022, the BCC approved two (2) motions to allow for a Brownfield Area designation of the Subject Property: 1) A waiver of the statutory requirement that one of two public hearings be held after 5:00 p.m.; and, 2) The advertising of public hearings on Tuesday, November 15, 2022 at 9:30 a.m., and Tuesday, December 20, 2022 at 9:30 a.m.
+On November 15, 2022, the BCC approved a motion to approve on first reading and to advertise for adoption on December 20, 2022.

 On September 14, 2022, the owner of the property, Encompass Health Rehabilitation of Lake Worth, LLC, submitted an application to the Department of Housing and Economic Development to designate the Subject Property as a Brownfield Area.
-This designation requires two public hearings, one of which must be held after 5:00 p.m. per Section 125.66, Florida Statutes (cross-referenced in Section §376.80, Florida Statutes), unless the BCC, by a majority plus one vote, elects to conduct that hearing at another time of day.
 The western portion of the Subject Property was formerly operated as a mulching business and is impacted by discharges of arsenic.
 The eastern portion of the property is a single-family home and is impacted by concentrations of the benzo(a)pyrene congeners.
 The applicant plans to develop the Subject Property as an institutional development (Hospital).
 The rezoning of the 8.21 acre site was approved by the BCC at the June 23, 2022 Zoning Hearing via Resolution 2022-0630, concurrent with a future land use amendment, to allow for the development of 76,049 square feet of hospital use.
-The approved Preliminary Site Plan indicates a two phased development, with 54,642 square feet and 50 beds within Phase 1, and 21,407 square feet and 30 beds in Phase 2, with 147 parking spaces.
+The approved Preliminary Site Plan indicates a two phased development with 54,642 square feet and 50 beds within Phase 1, and 21,407 square feet and 30 beds in Phase 2, with 147 parking spaces.
 Prior to redevelopment, the applicant is seeking a "Brownfield Area" designation under Florida's Brownfields Redevelopment Act.
-The applicant indicates that the proposed development will create no fewer than 88 permanent, full-time equivalent jobs in its first year of operation, which exceeds the minimum job creation threshold of 5 jobs.
+The applicant indicates that the proposed development will create no fewer than 88 permanent, full-time equivalent jobs in its first year of operation which exceeds the minimum job creation threshold of 5 jobs.
 No County funds for implementation are required.
-District 6 (HJF)